Arech/benchstats/README.md

 ## Examples of Benchmark Comparison

-*(I'll use a Google Benchmark-derived binary as a data source for the examples, but just reminding that any data source could be easily plugged-in and used instead.
-For conciseness, I'll shorten "Google Benchmark" to simply "GBench")*
+*/\* I'll use a Google Benchmark-derived binary as a data source for the examples, but just reminding that any data source could be easily plugged-in and used instead.
+For conciseness, I'll shorten "Google Benchmark" to simply "GBench".*

+*For the examples of benchmarking of Python callables, see "Benchmarking Python callables" section below \*/*

 Note that in all cases, you should **always use at least 10 repetitions** of a benchmark (`--benchmark_repetitions=10`).
 Even 2 repetitions would work, but the more data you have, the more reliable results are, and at least 10 is a reasonable minimum, especially for Brunner Munzel test, which is a default test. `--benchmark_enable_random_interleaving` flag is highly recommended too.